Purpose of Review

 8. Documented approval by the Institutional Review Board of the OHRPP.

 The NPRC will communicate the outcome of the initial review and any requests to investigator(s) within one-week after the meeting.
-Following NPRC review, both a summary of the study and NPRC recommendation are sent to the Chief Nursing Executive (CNE) for approval.
+Following NPRC review, both a summary of the study and NPRC recommendation are sent to leadership for approval.
 Once the CNE reviews the research proposal, the NPRC will inform the investigator(s) in writing of the decision, including Council recommendations and/or stipulations.

 Studies will be monitored through annual progress reports.
 We believe dissemination of new knowledge to our staff is a vital component of our continued commitment to heal humankind through the application of evidence-based knowledge.
 Once the study nears completion, the investigator(s) will be invited to present the results at selected nursing department venues.